Links

 Pushback Endpoints

-Pushback endpoints are a configurable inbound endpoints on Revvin.
+Pushback endpoints are a configurable inbound endpoints on Maxwell.
 They allow for a particular Saga to run whenever a given endpoint is called with a valid request.
 Parameters are passed to the Saga via HTTP Post.

 A Pushback Endpoint can be set up either under a specific Site or more globally under a given Partner, allowing for highly configurable webhook and callback behavior.